lnapoli87/HOL1/hands-on-lab.md

 ###Task 1 - Add buttons to the view and connect to the code

 01. Using the storyboard feature, open the Main.storyboard file and add two buttons for Login and Clear actions

-    - Also change the storyboard size to have a real reference of the screen.
-Do this selecting the view and changing the settings from the right panel

     ![](img/fig.13.png)

     ![](img/fig.14.png)

+02. Change the storyboard size to have a real reference of the screen.
+Do this selecting the view and changing the settings from the right panel

     ![](img/fig.15.png)

-02. Open the **Assistant Editor** clicking the icon on the right corner of the XCode window.
+03. Open the **Assistant Editor** clicking the icon on the right corner of the XCode window.
 This will show the counterparts of a file

-    - Select the **ViewController.h** file to connect the buttons
+04. Select the **ViewController.h** file to connect the buttons
-    - Right click on the buttons and drag the line to the header file of the controller.
-    - Select the **ViewController.m** in the right editor to connect actions with this counterpart
-    - Right click on the buttons and drag the line to the implementation file of the controller

     ![](img/fig.16.png)

+05. Right click on the buttons and drag the line to the header file of the controller.

     ![](img/fig.17.png)

     ![](img/fig.18.png)

+06. Select the **ViewController.m** in the right editor to connect actions with this counterpart

     ![](img/fig.20.png)

+07. Right click on the buttons and drag the line to the implementation file of the controller

     ![](img/fig.21.png)
     ![](img/fig.22.png)